 3.3 Introduction

-The introduction should provide a background and context for the research project.
+The introduction should provide background and context for the research project.
 It should outline the research problem, research question, and hypothesis.

 3.4 Literature Review

 The literature review should provide a critical analysis of the existing literature on the research topic.
-It should identify gaps in the literature and explain how the proposed research project will contribute to the existing knowledge.
+It should identify gaps in the literature and explain how the proposed research project will contribute to existing knowledge.

 3.5 Methodology